Analysis | Fantasy football start/sit tips Week 2: Bench Aaron Rodgers. Yes, really.

 A.J.
 Green, WR, Cincinnati Bengals

 Green had a huge week for the Cincinnati Bengals and anyone who rostered him in fantasy football: six catches for 92 yards and a touchdown.
-However, he feasted on the league’s worst secondary units, according to Pro Football Focus, and now faces the fourth-best secondary on Sunday in the Baltimore Ravens.
+However, he feasted on the league’s worst secondary, according to Pro Football Focus, and now faces the fourth-best secondary on Sunday in the Baltimore Ravens.

-The Ravens probably don’t hold Bengals quarterback Andy Dalton to 70 yards passing like they did Buffalo’s quarterback tandem of Nathan Peterman and rookie Josh Allen, but there is no doubt the pass coverage will be significantly better in Week 2 than it was in the opening matchup.
+The Ravens probably don’t hold Bengals quarterback Andy Dalton to 70 yards passing as they did Buffalo’s quarterback tandem of Nathan Peterman and rookie Josh Allen — who reportedly will get the start Sunday — but there is no doubt the pass coverage will be significantly better in Week 2 than it was in the opening matchup.

 Read more on fantasy football